HajimeSuzuki846/myssd/README.md

 These issues may cause any troubles to the system.
 In usual case, these are solved by detecting the faults using sensors.
 But in this sample project, for the issue of object overturning, I have tried the solution by AI instead of using the sensors.
-So this project might not be the best option to solve this issue, basically this is for my study on AI.
+This means this project might not be the best option to solve this kind of issue, please not that this project is made for my study on AI.
 The output of this project is like:
 <img src="https://user-images.githubusercontent.com/74876704/104415233-f8b4ba00-55b4-11eb-8835-d2310c2ed799.gif" width="400">